Cherenko/cli_todo/README.md

 # cli_todo
-A basic CLI Software using python, that will be used for future read/write projects.
+an open source basic CLI Software using python, that will be used for future read/write projects.

+In order to use, run the app via editor(F15).
+A menu will then display, in which you can select what you want to list.